-As of March 31, 2013, we had outstanding warrants to purchase:
+As of June 30, 2013, we had outstanding warrants to purchase:

-- 300,000 shares of our common stock with an exercise price of \$0.20 per share.
-This warrant will automatically convert upon the closing of this offering, unless earlier exercised by the holder, into a number of common shares determined by dividing (i) the aggregate fair market value of the underlying shares less the aggregate cost of those shares (using the exercise price of \$0.20) by (ii) the then fair market value of one share.
-The fair market value of the shares are determined by either the closing price of the shares if traded on an exchange or the board of directors of the Company, if not traded on an exchange. - 1,080,000 shares of our Series F preferred stock with an exercise price of \$0.25 per share.
-These warrants will automatically convert upon the closing of this offering, unless earlier exercised by the holder, into a number of common shares determined by dividing (i) the aggregate fair market value of the underlying shares less the aggregate cost of those shares (using the exercise price of \$0.25) by (ii) the then fair market value of one share.
-The fair market value of the shares are determined by either the closing price of the shares if traded on an exchange or the board of directors of the Company, if not traded on an exchange. - 650,000 shares of our Series F preferred stock with a weighted average exercise price of \$0.38462 per share of which 250,000 shares are exercisable under a warrant issued to our U.S. lender with an exercise price of \$0.60 per share.
-If these warrants have not been exercised prior to the closing of the offering, then, pursuant to their terms, the warrants shall automatically adjust to be exercisable for an aggregate of 780,011 shares of common stock at a weighted average exercise price of \$0.32051 per share. - 182,442 shares of our Series G preferred stock with an exercise price of \$0.60 per share.
-These warrants will automatically convert upon the closing of this offering, unless earlier exercised by the holder, into a number of common shares determined by dividing (i) the aggregate fair market value of the underlying shares less the aggregate cost of those shares (using the exercise price of \$0.60) by (ii) the then fair market value of one share.
-The fair market value of the shares are determined by either the closing price of the shares if traded on an exchange or the board of directors of the Company, if not traded on an exchange. - 200,000 shares of our Series G preferred stock with an exercise price of \$0.35 per share.
-If this warrant has not been exercised prior to closing of the offering, then pursuant to its terms, the warrant shall automatically adjust to be exercisable for 200,000 shares of common stock at \$0.35 per share.
+- 24,800 shares of our Series F preferred stock with an exercise price of \$7.50 per share.
+These warrants will automatically convert upon the closing of this offering, unless earlier exercised by the holder, into a number of common shares determined by dividing (i) the aggregate fair market value of the underlying shares less the aggregate cost of those shares (using the exercise price of \$7.50) by (ii) the then fair market value of one share.
+The fair market value of the shares are determined by either the closing price of the shares if traded on an exchange or our board of directors, if not traded on an exchange. - 21,666 shares of our Series F preferred stock with a weighted average exercise price of \$11.5384 per share of which 8,333 shares are exercisable under a warrant issued to our U.S. lender with an exercise price of \$18.00 per share.
+If these warrants have not been exercised prior to the closing of the offering, then, pursuant to their terms, the warrants shall automatically adjust to be exercisable for an aggregate of 25,998 shares of common stock at a weighted average exercise price of \$9.6158 per share. - 3,300 shares of our Series G preferred stock with an exercise price of \$18.00 per share.
+These warrants will automatically convert upon the closing of this offering, unless earlier exercised by the holder, into a number of common shares determined by dividing (i) the aggregate fair market value of the underlying shares less the aggregate cost of those shares (using the exercise price of \$18.00) by (ii) the then fair market value of one share.
+The fair market value of the shares are determined by either the closing price of the shares if traded on an exchange or our board of directors, if not traded on an exchange. - 6,666 shares of our Series G preferred stock with an exercise price of \$10.50 per share.
+If this warrant has not been exercised prior to closing of the offering, then pursuant to its terms, the warrant shall automatically adjust to be exercisable for 6,666 shares of common stock at \$10.50 per share.